-The Rio indoor wall unit uses a gravity drain system.
+The Liva indoor wall unit uses a gravity drain system.
 There is no internal condensate pump.
-The drain hose must slope downward with no kinks. raises or fluctuations.
+The drain hose must slope downward with no kinks, raises or fluctuations.

-- Connect the field supplied drain hose to the outlet pipe of indoor wall unit.
-A field supplied transition or adapter may be required. - 2.
-Apply pipe insulation to the entire drain line and joints to prevent sweating.

-4. Install field supplied drain hose with a downward slope from the Indoor wall unit drain outlet to the drain hose outlet.
+- Conned the field supplied drain hose to the outlet pipe of indoor wall unit A field supplied transition or adapter may be required. - 2.
+Applypipe insulation to the entire drain line and joints to prevent sweating. - The through-wall hole for the drain hose must be lower than the indoor wall unit drain outlet for a functional gravity drain system. - Install field supplied drain hose with a downward slope from the Indoor wall unit drain outlet to the drain hose outlet.